MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-overview.md

 The Azure Lustre CSI driver for Kubernetes can automate installing the client software and mounting drives.
 The driver provides a CSI controller plugin<!--Verify spelling of plugin name.--> as a deployment with two replicas by default, and a CSI node plugin<!--Verify spelling of plugin name.--> as a daemonset.

-To find out which driver versions to use, see [Compatible Kubernetes versions](amlfs-requirements.md#compatible-kubernetes-versions) in [Azure Managed Lustre file system requirements](amlfs-requirements.md).
+To find out which driver versions to use, see [Compatible Kubernetes versions](use-csi-driver-kubernetes#compatible-kubernetes-versions).